robbailiff/eleventy-base-blog/posts/2021-02-27-how-to-configure-the-collections-in-netlify-cms-1.md

 The `slug` option specifies a template for generating new filenames of the collection document type.
 A slug is a human readable, unique identifier and in the example below it specifies a template for generating new filenames based on a file's creation date and title field.

 {% raw %}`slug: "{{year}}-{{month}}-{{day}}-{{slug}}"`{% endraw %}

 The first 3 template tags are for the date and the last tag {% raw %}`{{slug}}`{% endraw %} is a url-safe version of the title field for the file.
 If the title of the post was "My new post" and it was posted on 21st February 2021, the `slug` option would output `2021-02-25-my-new-post.md` as the name of the new document.

 The `preview_path` option is a string denoting where the collection documents are found on the deployed site to allow a preview of the document.
 If it is not set, the "View Preview" button in the editor UI will take you to the root of the site.
-In this example {% raw %}```posts/{{slug}}```{% endraw %} is the folder location of the collection, followed by the {% raw %}```{{slug}}```{% endraw %} tag.
+In this example {% raw %}`posts/{{slug}}`{% endraw %} is the folder location of the collection, followed by the {% raw %}`{{slug}}`{% endraw %} tag.
 In this case, the {% raw %}`{{slug}}`{% endraw %} is the **entire** slug for the current entry defined in the `slug` option above, and not just the url-safe identifier.

 ## Fields

 The `fields` option allows the definition of attribute fields that each correspond to a widget in the editor UI.
 Each of these attribute fields is nested in the fields option and placed within curly braces.
-In a nutshell, the `fields` option allows the user to build a template, and the field attributes in the `fields` option should be the same as the attributes in the front matter of the corresponding document type.
+In a nutshell, the `fields` option allows the user to build a template, and the field attributes in the `fields` option should be the same as the attributes in the frontmatter of the corresponding document type.
 Below is an image which shows the `config.yml` for the editor UI on the left, and a markdown file (a blog post) on the right.

 ![Comparison of config and posts templates](/img/posts/vs-code-md.png "Comparison of config and posts templates")